Code4Community/c4c-lib/README.md

         npm install --save file://$HOME/school/c4c-club/code-editor-and-interpreter/

+2. Import this library where you need it.

+        import C4C from 'c4c-editor-and-interpreter';

-2. Create the editor.
+3. Create the editor.

     ```javascript
     // Create the C4C editor, inside the given element.
     C4C.editor.create(document.body);
     ```

-3. Create some javascript functions you would like to expose to the this library's language.
+4. Create some javascript functions you would like to expose to the this library's language.
 For our example, the javascript function just creates an alert.

     ```javascript
     // Define new function and store it in the symbol "alert-hello".
 This